paulschick/meteorite-tracker/nasa-app/1-2021-notes/1-11-2021/current_state.md

 ## Random Image -> Styling -> Media Queries

 - At least temporarily, apply breakpoints directive/service for working with the media queries
+  - All that is necessary is to add the directive to an element in the view.
 - Add all layout styling
 - Add any other design stuff if desired/necessary
 - Remove breakpoints directive/service